All Episodes

 Well, I listen to you guys.

-No, I you're pretty we appreciate it.
+No, we appreciate it.

-I'm gonna get truth.
+I'm going to get truth.

-But aren't there days I tell you what's coming up on Hannity at 10, and you say, Oh, I want to watch that.
+But aren't there days I tell you what's coming up on Hannity at 10 and you say, oh, I want to watch that?

-I listen, I get it.
+You know, listen, I get it.

-It's all these things are expensive.
+All these things are expensive.

-I like Netflix too.
+I like Netflix, too.

 That's a lot of fun.